35 Easy RV Meals: Mastering the Art of Cooking on Wheels | The Roving Foleys

 It can be really hard to figure out what to feed a family when you are traveling in an RV.
 Many people fall into a rut and sandwiches can get tiresome.

 After all, there is limited space and storage in the RV kitchen for ingredients!
 You have to consider that your kids may not want the same things they usually do.
-And of course, it’s important for everyone on board to eat meals with plenty of protein and fresh fruits & vegetables.
+And of course, it’s important for everyone on board to eat camping meals with plenty of protein and fresh fruits & vegetables.

 There are several easy recipes that will work for this situation!
 In fact, we’ve collected some of our favorites here just for you.
 Let’s take a look at them now…